markothell/road_journal/_posts/2013-08-06-beforeSettingOut.md

 I know this picture doesn't reveal much to my fellow bike tourers hoping for a gear list.
-And I may get more into gear selections as the trip goes on but suffice it to say the recent addition of front rack and extra set of panniers has made room for all sorts of extra unnecessaries, though not uncomfortably based on my short test rides.
+And I may get more into gear selections as the trip goes on but suffice it to say the recent addition of front rack and extra set of panniers has made room for all sorts of extra unnecessaries, though not uncomfortably so based on my short test rides.
 Here she is all dressed up.

 <div class="img">